What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 You can also email the company and simply ask if they have an affiliate program.
 Once you’ve found the program, just follow the instructions to sign up.

 Once you’ve signed up for an affiliate program and been approved, you’ll be able to get your special affiliate link.
-Most affiliate programs will have step by step instructions on how to do this, so do check their website for help and support.
+Most affiliate programs have step-by-step instructions on how to do this, so do check their website for help and support.

 You should see a “SiteStripe” right at the top of the page: